 The small but luxurious bathrooms have grey marble heated floors, deep soaker tubs, custom douglas fir vanities with quartz counters and vessel sink, LED backlit arched mirrors, torched cedar pendant lighting, whitewashed cedar slatted walls and fir barn doors.

-The interiors are illuminated with Bocci lighting, and CHARRED cedar LED pendants
+The interiors are illuminated with Bocci lighting, and CHARRED cedar LED pendants. bathrooms have custom arched backlit mirrors, illuminating the logs.

 We intended to preserve the original spirit of these 1960’s Panabode Cabins throughout the transformation from what started as “Madrona Lodge” to “Bodega Cove”.